 Lenders use two kinds of ratios:

 1) The back-end-ratio.
-This takes into account daycare, utilities and other revolving debt on your credit report.
-Lenders prefer no more than 36% for the back-end ratio.
+This takes into account credit card bills, car loans, child support, student loans and any other revolving debt that shows on your credit report.

 If you are in the market to buy a house, you might work to pay down your student loans to qualify for a better mortgage.
 Don’t do this without research.
 This is a good idea if your loans have variable rate interest or if you would not qualify for any type of forgiveness, such as income based-repayment plans.
 If your loans have low fixed interest rates or you might qualify for income-based-repayment, paying your student loan debt early is not as beneficial.